TL;DR

 In the PMI scenario, David's problem was resolved in under two months.
 He avoided years of pain, income loss, and mental strain.
 He was able to quickly return to his job and his hobbies.
 PMI didn't just fix his hip; it preserved his quality of life, his livelihood, and his precious years of good health.

 Understanding the scope of private medical insurance is essential to avoid disappointment.
-The rules around what is covered are clear, and it is vital that every potential policyholder understands them.
+The rules around what may be covered are clear, and it is vital that every potential policyholder understands them.

 This is the most important principle of UK private health insurance.